 An Audit event management system could have additional requirements based on the site CSMS.

 OAuth2 defines a standard for Authorization Services that produce JSON Web Tokens (JWT), also known as AccessTokens.
 These JWTs are passed as an Issued Token to an OPC UA Server which uses the signature contained in the JWT to validate the token.
 JWT can also provide information to the Server regarding the roles associated with the Authenticated user.
 The enforcement of the roles is the responsibility of the Server.
-OPC 10000-4, OPC 10000-5 OPC 10000-6 and OPC 10000-18 describes OAuth2 and JWTs in more detail.
+OPC 10000-4, OPC 10000-5, OPC 10000-6 and OPC 10000-18 describes OAuth2 and JWTs in more detail.
 Sites should ensure that they follow the best practices defined in the site CSMS for OAuth2.

 HTTPs defines a standard transport security.
 This transport security does not always ensure end to end security.
-Proxy servers or other intermediaries may exist.
+Proxy servers or other intermediaries can exist.
 If end to end security is required then additional step such as a VPN should be taken.

 If TLS communication is supported, the keys used for TLS must be different then the keys for TCP communication.
 Reusing the keys introduces security issues.
 Versions of TLS older than 1.2 have security flaws and should not be enabled.
 It is recommended to only support TLS configurations provided in the TransportSecurity Profiles.